 Focusing by Eugene T. Gendlin was my first book I really wanted to give up on this year.
 I’m always very hesitant to pick up non-fiction books, especially those that touch on self-help or psychology in any way.
 There’s so much misinformation and only mildly informed, untested theory out there, and I’m just not qualified to judge what is good and what isn’t.
-An unqualified reader such as myself is likely to be taken in by somebody with more writing skill than knowledge, and I really can do without that sort of thing.
+It’s frustrating.

 Focusing was recommended to me, but it starts out trying to sell me things.
 It tries to sell its own brilliance (“couldn’t do without it!”), and innovation (“studying some questions that most psychotherapists don’t like to ask out loud”), and services (repeated mentions of telephone advice services available).
 If your book tries to sell me on its brilliance and related services without even presenting its case first, I feel like the door-to-door salesman just rung to sell me a washing machine that I don’t need.
 The writing is always either selling or talking down to the reader and I found it very offputting – I don’t like the cheap manipulation that comes with this style of writing.

 The core idea is listening to your body, and experiencing bodily shifts (positive feelings of a knot opening etc) when trying to figure out a problem – a meditative practice.
 This is very plausible to me, but the writing made it hard to get through the material.
 So, spoilers, here is their methodology: